 Adjust your heart rate levels

 Your training should be as efficient and precise as your heart rate data.
-The distinction between aerobic ability training and endurance building runs can be in just two beats per minute.
+The distinction between aerobic ability training and endurance-building runs can be in just two beats per minute.
 Setting heart rate levels is a good idea if you want to get the most out of your workout.
-It is easy to customise heart rate levels.
+It is easy to customize heart rate levels.
 Go to Garmin Devices from the drop-down menu on your Garmin Connect.

 - Select your paired computer and search for User Settings

 - Instead of depending on the preset settings, you can customise your heart rate levels from here.

 - At the top of each column, you can choose either %max or BPM

 - Enter the lowest value for each field